1. News

 “Check of the Company tax return for the period ended…”

 The correspondence will also include some legislative references and probably some attachments.
 A number of factsheets will be included to help you understand your situation and how to correspond with HMRC.
 A common factsheet to be included is the CC/FS1a ‘About compliance’ checks.
-These factsheets can add bulk and an opening letter can run to nine or ten pages, but usually only one of these contains questions you need to answer.
+These factsheets can add bulk and an opening letter can run to nine or ten pages, but usually only one or two of these contains questions you need to answer.
 The rest will be background information and guidance.

 Example R&D compliance check letter